 Some State Departments and other advisors to the new President Kennedy maintained that Castro posed no real threat to America.
 Kennedy however, believed that masterminding Fidel’s removal would show Russia, China, and skeptical Americans that he was serious about winning the Cold War.

-Kennedy Took Office Mid-Planning Of The Invasion Of Cuba
+Kennedy Took Office Mid-Planning Of The Invasion Of Bay Of Pigs Cuba

 Kennedy had inherited the CIA campaign from Eisenhower to train and equip a guerilla army of Cuban exiles.
 Still, he reportedly had some doubts about the wisdom of the plan.